infected4098/Relativistic-Adversarial-Feedback/README.md

 # Relativistic-Adversarial-Feedback

-This repository holds the codes implement Relativistic Adversarial Feedback (RAF).
+This repository holds the codes to implement Relativistic Adversarial Feedback (RAF).